laravel/docs/eloquent.md

 <a name="muting-events"></a>
 ### Muting Events

 You may occasionally need to temporarily "mute" all events fired by a model.
 You may achieve this using the `withoutEvents` method.
 The `withoutEvents` method accepts a closure as its only argument.
-Any code executed within this closure will not dispatch model events.

-The following example will fetch and delete an `App\Models\User` instance without dispatching any model events.
-Any value returned by the closure will be returned by the `withoutEvents` method:
+Any code executed within this closure will not dispatch model events, and any value returned by the closure will be returned by the `withoutEvents` method:

     use App\Models\User;